rdeneau/commitji/README.md

 - Full-text search: the input is matched against the whole choice text.
 - You can switch to full-text search by pressing `[Alt]+[F]` (or `[Ctrl]+[F]` when it's not intercepted by the host).
 - You can exit the full-text search by pressing `[Alt]+[F]` again (or `[Escape]` when it's not intercepted by the host).

+💡 In the quick search mode, if your input matches nothing, the mode is automatically expanded to full-text and a new search is performed.
+You will the new matches, if any.
+If not, the mode will automatically return to quick search mode.

 At any time, you can press: